 - Product Conferences: There are tons of product conferences all around the world – make an investment in a ticket and spend the day learning from product leaders / meeting other product folks!

 In order to effectively start building relationships with product teams at companies you want to work at, you can start by setting up “informational interviews.”

-Below is a really effective cold e-mail I received from a former engineer who wanted to chat about product management.
+Below is a really effective cold email I received from a former engineer who wanted to chat about product management (see larger image here):

-In the above e-mail, this candidate offers to exchange information about marketing and engineering in return for learning about product management.
+In the above email, this candidate offers to exchange information about marketing and engineering in return for learning about the product management role.